awestbro/phoenix-starter/README.md

 Check the `config/prod.exs`

-I use heroku at the moment for deployment, for other deployment options [check out phoenix deploymant guides](http://www.phoenixframework.org/docs/deployment).
+I use heroku at the moment for deployment, for other deployment options [check out phoenix deployment guides](http://www.phoenixframework.org/docs/deployment).

 ### Learn more about Phoenix